phillip-le/phillip-le.github.io/src/content/docs/setup/git.md

 ## Store large files in git

 `git` works best with text files and while you can version other file types with it, it is usually not advised.
 Instead, you can use [Git LFS](https://git-lfs.com/) to manage these larger files.

+## Securing GitHub SSH Key

+It is a best practice to secure your SSH keys using a passphrase but it can be annoying to enter your passphrase every time you want to push / pull from GitHub.

+You can reduce the number of times you have to enter your passphrase by [adding your ssh key to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent).